 Protocols cannot dictate every situation.
 Staff should trust their instincts and do what they need to do to keep themselves and the children safe.
 We lock doors to keep threat of harm out.
 If the threat is in the building, get out.
 Communication and common sense will be crucial.

-Communication: Hand-held radios will be used for communication between front desk and classrooms.
-Each classroom should confirm communication has been received.
+Communication: Hand held walkie-talkies will be used for communication between front desk and classrooms for all security protocols.